Joe-Kerr/nativeDialogGetContents/readme.md

 - Testing native dialogs might not be possible.
 External tools are suggested that emulate key presses on OS level.
 Current approach: manual testing.

+- Not sure how to deploy.
+Have two versions (esm and non-esm)?
+Please do not rely on file names yet :(

 ## Versions